mobouhlel/PHP-proxy/README.md

 ## Features

-* Remove client-side scripting
+* Remove client-side scripting.
-* Allow cookies to be stored
+* Allow cookies to be stored.
-* Use base64 encodng on the address
+* Use base64 encodng on the address.
-* Social media links control
+* Social media links control.

 ## Screen shot